 Introduction

-command is a fundamental tool in Linux for listing directory contents.
+The ls command is a fundamental tool in Linux for listing directory contents.
 But what happens when you're dealing with a massive directory with hundreds or thousands of files?
 Let's explore how to pause and navigate through file listings effectively.

 Understanding the LS Command